egbaydarov/clickhouse-pure-csharp/README.md

 - Uses gRPC and Protobuf to pack and ship data to the ClickHouse server.
 (The .NET gRPC client feels much thinner than plain HTTP, and the protocol design still gives the same wins.)
 - More column-oriented API that lets you build column arrays in a buffer and send them to the server with as few copies as possible.
 (Not perfect yet, but it already outperforms the official ClickHouse driver.)
 - ArrayPool to cut allocations (plays nicely with the internal allocation strategy in the gRPC .NET clients).
-- Ready for .NET AOT with zero warnings.
+- Ready and tested with .NET AOT.

 > **Warning:** For anyone who accidentally lands on this driver: parts of this codebase were vibecoded (written fast and loose).
 There are probably bugs.
 Don't blindly deploy this to production without thorough testing in your own environment.
 Run your own tests, benchmark your workloads, and make sure it actually works for your use case first.
 The API may also change significantly in future versions